Chinese New Year 2023: Celebrating the Year of the Rabbit!

 Thankfully, there are ways to rectify the situation if it happens to you.
 Just wrap the broken item with a piece of red paper or cloth and murmur auspicious phrases such as “sui sui ping an”.
 As sui can refer to both “year” and “broken”, it’s a way to expel bad luck and have you remain safe and sound.

 Hopefully, this article helped you understand more about the Chinese New Year.
-Let the Rabbit remind you that true joy is found in quiet moments of peace with the ones you love.
+Let the Dragon remind you that true joy is found in quiet moments of peace with the ones you love.
 Wishing you luck, love, and health this Chinese New Year.

 Sources: